pedrojunqueira/da-100/README.md

 ### Shape and transform data

-	- Profile the data
+- Profile the date
 	- Distribution: HIstogram of count of distinct and unique values
-	- Quality: check empty, validity % and errors
+	- Quality: check empty, validity percentage and errors
 	- Profile: Column in depth statistics

 - Use editor to modify M code